dudarev/policyinsights/STORIES.md

 - + User may see comparison between localities
 - + Users can select locality to compare
-- User may see comparison between programs
+- + User may see comparison between programs
-- Users can select program to compare
+- + Users can select program to compare
 - + User may see differences in locations comparison highlighted
-- User may see differences in programs comparison highlighted
+- + User may see differences in programs comparison highlighted

-- On the main page users can see a map so that they know the future is the entire US
+- -> On the main page users can see a map so that they know the future is the entire US

+- Only admins may edit location pages
+- Location data can be imported by admin from  https://factfinder.census.gov/faces/nav/jsf/pages/index.xhtml

 - Pagination of locations on main page